 Being a teacher is not as easy it looks and requires more hours of preparation than the actual teaching hours in class.
 Aside from teaching, teachers also have to do the paperwork like other jobs.
-According to a survey of 1,500 public school teachers, 46% said they have difficulty balancing teaching responsibilities and personal errands.
+According to a 1,500 public school teachers survey, 46% said they have difficulty balancing teaching responsibilities and personal errands.
 Between planning lessons, handling student matters, checking papers, submitting lesson plans, and talking to parents, teachers have a lot on their plate.

 As a teacher, you must learn how to stay organized not to become overwhelmed.
 You need this to be focused enough for teaching the students and be able to innovate learning.
 Modern technology and organizing techniques are beneficial.
 They can aid teachers in simplifying their tasks but also increase their efficiency as educators.
 Here are some methods and tips for teachers to stay on top of their functions.

 First off, categorize lesson plans, student information forms, and other documents in a binder and label them accordingly.
 Allocate a slot for random incoming documents to keep them from cluttering your area.
 Use a teacher planner to plan your lessons at least one week in advance.

 Similarly, never forget to categorize online documents in your computer’s folder from each email.
 Label emails accordingly so it will be easier to look for them later.
 It can help if you are doing multiple projects.

 If possible, minimize paperwork by going digital.
 Have students send assignments online or upload them in cloud storage.

 After organizing, you need to know tasks are urgent.
 Prioritizing minimizes the stress of numerous data and things to do.
 It helps you focus on the most critical task without totally neglecting the others.

 This technique can also help you with scheduling.
 Based on your priorities, you can plan how your day will be spent during the busy seasons.
 It can also manage expectations on the people who are affected by your output.